-At the southern end of our peninsula, with over 780 km of coastline, there is a unique palette of colours and nature all over the world.
-It is Calabria, an almost perfect synthesis of the whole Italian panorama, in a tour of colours, flavours, traditions and beautiful landscapes.
+At the southern end of our peninsula, with over 780 km of coastline, there is a unique palette of colors and nature all over the world.
+It is Calabria, an almost perfect synthesis of the whole Italian panorama, in a tour of colors, flavors, traditions and beautiful landscapes.
 Calabria, land of love, set to the east by the Ionian Sea and to the west by the Tyrrhenian Sea.
 This region offers panoramas of extraordinary beauty.
 Crystalline seas, steep mountains, forests, cliffs, river gorges, cliffs that plunge into the wild and limpid coasts.

-Amongst the most evocative coastal stretches, we recall the Riviera dei Cedri.
-Here, limestone rocks, affected by karst phenomena, give rise to sea caves with bright colours, such as the Grotta azzurra and the Leone dell’isola di Dino.
-At Acquappesa stands the majestic Scoglio della regina, almost a cliff, the subject of many legends.
+Amongst the most evocative coastal stretches, we recall the Riviera of the Cedars.
+Here, limestone rocks, affected by karst phenomena, give rise to sea caves with bright colors, such as the Grotta azzurra and the Leone of Dino's island.
+At Acquappesa stands the majestic Rock of the Queen, almost a cliff, the subject of many legends.
 From Tropea to Pizzo Calabro, from Bagnara to Capo Rizzuto, one passes from the long, warm beaches of Nicotera alle to the granite cliffs of Capo Vaticano.
-From the fine sands to the multi-coloured pebbles.
+From the fine sands to the multi-colored pebbles.

 Myths and legends